dankamongmen/notcurses/README.md

 // On failure, -1 is returned.
 int ncplane_putc(struct ncplane* n, const cell* c);

+// Replace the cell underneath the cursor with the provided 7-bit char 'c',
+// using the specified 'attr' and 'channels' for styling.
+Advance the cursor by
+// 1.
+On success, returns 1.
+On failure, returns -1.
+int ncplane_putsimple(struct ncplane* n, char c, uint32_t attr, uint64_t channels);

+// Replace the cell underneath the cursor with the provided EGC, using the
+// specified 'attr' and 'channels' for styling, and advance the cursor by the
+// width of the cluster (but not past the end of the plane).
+On success, returns
+// the number of columns the cursor was advanced.
+On failure, -1 is returned.
+// The number of bytes converted from gclust is written to 'sbytes' if non-NULL. int ncplane_putegc(struct ncplane* n, const char* gclust, uint32_t attr,
+                       uint64_t channels, int* sbytes);

 // Write a series of cells to the current location, using the current style.
 // They will be interpreted as a series of columns (according to the definition
 // of ncplane_putc()).
 Advances the cursor by some positive number of cells